 Final Exam Schedule

-The final exam is Thursday, December 14, 3:30 p.m. - 5:30 p.m in TBA.
+The final exam is Friday, December 14, 3:30 p.m. - 5:30 p.m.
 This is a University scheduled exam time.
 THERE WILL BE NO EARLY FINAL EXAMS!

 Your grade for the course will be based on the prelectures and checkpoints, your homework, midterm and final exam scores.
 The prelectures and checkpoints count 10%, homework counts 15%, the midterms exams 50%, and the final 25%.
 The lowest five (5) homework scores will automatically be dropped.
 The lowest midterm exam score will be automatically dropped.
 There will be extra credit of 5% for students who regularly attend the discussion sections (at least 80% of the sections).